 The bottom line is that web designers and page builders will continue to coexist for the foreseeable future.

 Read More: Check our new Assistant Pro review - a tool for web designers.

 There are many reasons why you’d want to use a page builder plugin:

 A Complete Package

-First of all, page builders are like an “all-in-one” plugin.
-They have buttons, slideshows, contact forms, galleries, content grids, social sharing buttons, etc. in one package.
+First of all, a page builder is like an “all-in-one” plugin.
+They have buttons, slideshows, contact forms, galleries, content grids, social sharing buttons, etc. all in one package.

-Therefore, page builders are convenient and cheaper overall.
+Simply put, page builders are convenient and cheaper overall.

 Templates and Layouts

 The next reason is the most obvious.
 It's also the primary reason why you would use a WordPress page builder, beautiful custom templates and layouts.